Ayeliauk/CLAR/README.md

 # CLAR
-The above picture shows some experiment details for CLAR.
+CLAR is a novel Communication Learning mechanism of multi-Agent Reinforcement learning (CLAR) for heterogeneous scenarios.
+The above pictures shows some experiment details for CLAR.
+# PCP
-# smac
+# SMAC